slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

    on reboots.
  - Ensure that parameter values starting with a dash do not disrupt the application deployment.
- - Fix get of ss:groups parameter.
+ - Fix GET action of ss:groups parameter.

 For SlipStream administrators [Dave]:
  - Fixed module download/upload cycle so that migration of modules